The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 He sent out an email to his followers claiming he knew Amazon was going to accept Bitcoin:

-Amazon came out explicitly stated it has no plans to accept Bitcoin.
+Amazon explicitly stated that it has no plans to accept Bitcoin.

 Ughhh..

-They employ some of the grimiest people in the industry like Teeka Tiwari who is literally banned from trading stocks on behalf customers because of his involvement in scams.
+They employ some of the grimiest people in the industry, like Teeka Tiwari, who is literally banned from trading stocks on behalf of customers because of his involvement in scams.

 They don't just sell financial products, though.